bjlkeng/bjlkeng.github.io/source/posts/the-calculus-of-variations.rst

     where we introduce a constant :math:`C` after integrating, define a new constant :math:`A` to be the result of a constant expression with :math:`C`, and introduce a new constant :math:`B` from the second integration.
-    As you would expect this is just a straight line through the given points.
+    As you would expect the shortest distance between two points is a straight line (but now you can prove it!).

-    We can find the actual values of constants :math:`A` and :math:`B` by using our initial conditions :math:`(a,c)` and :math:`(b,d)` since we know the function has to pass through our line:
+    We can find the actual values of constants :math:`A` and :math:`B` by using our initial conditions :math:`(a,c)` and :math:`(b,d)` since we know the function has to pass through our line (which is just the formulas for slope and intercept):

     .. math::